codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/amazon-ec2-container-registry.md

 For more information on how to obtain the needed tokens, read the [AWS documentation](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys){:target="_blank"}.

-> Note:
+> **NOTE**:
   You must have an active registry set up in AWS.<br /><br />
   Amazon ECR push/pull operations are supported with two permission options: user-based and resource-based.

+  * Identity-based policies
-  * User-based permissions: User account must apply `AmazonEC2ContainerRegistryPowerUser` policy (or custom based on that policy).
+    User account must apply `AmazonEC2ContainerRegistryPowerUser` policy (or custom based on that policy).
     For more information and examples, click [here](http://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr_managed_policies.html){:target="_blank"}.
+  * Resource-based policy
-  * Resource-based permissions: Users with resource-based permissions must be allowed to call `ecr:GetAuthorizationToken` before they can authenticate to a registry, and push or pull any images from any Amazon ECR repository, than you need provide push/pull permissions to specific registry.
+    Users with resource-based policies must be allowed to call `ecr:GetAuthorizationToken` before they can authenticate to a registry, and push or pull any images from any Amazon ECR repository, than you need provide push/pull permissions to specific registry.
     For more information and examples, click [here](http://docs.aws.amazon.com/AmazonECR/latest/userguide/RepositoryPolicies.html){:target="_blank"}.

 ## Set up ECR integration for service account